SoumyaMoturi/Tech-Diary/NODE JS/Node JS.md

 ### Features of Node Js:

 - Highly scalable, Data-intensive, and real-time apps.
 - Node is easy to get started.
-Apart from Node JS, we don't need any other software to install.
+Apart from Node JS, we don't need any other installation software.
 - Superfast and highly scalable services.
 - a large ecosystem of open-source libraries.
 - we only need to know JavaScript to run node programs.